 The annual allowance is a limit on the value that your pension benefits can grow by in a tax year.
 You may have to pay a tax charge if your pension value goes over the limit.

-The current limit is £40,000 (set in April 2019).
+The current limit is £40,000 (unchanged for the 2021/22 tax year).
 You’re more likely to breach the limit if you’re a high earner, or you’ve received a promotion.

 How it works